thedanitor/README_Generator/test.md

 * [Tests](#tests)
 ## Installation

-To install the necessary dependencies, run npm i on the commnand line.
+To install the necessary dependencies, run fjeiwaop on the commnand line.

 ## Usage

-fdsa
+fjewiaop

 ## License

-This project is licensed under the GNU GPLv3 license
+This project is licensed under the MIT license

 ## Contributing